Understand your Microsoft Azure bill

 The Statement section of your detailed usage CSV shows the same charge.
 Both the Consumed amount and Value match the invoice.

-To see a breakdown of this charge on a daily basis, go to the Daily Usage section of the CSV.
+To see a daily breakdown of this charge, go to the Daily Usage section of the CSV.
 Filter for "Scheduler" under Meter Category.
 You can see which days the meter was used and how much was consumed.
 The Resource and Resource group information is also listed for comparison.
 The Consumed values should add up to what's shown on the invoice.

 To get the cost per day, multiply the Consumed amounts with the Rate value from the Statement section.

-Option 2: Review your invoice and compare with the usage and costs in the Azure portal
+Option 2: Compare the usage and costs with the Azure portal